 The absolute best source for SAT Math questions is the official SAT Tests.
 These are made by the same people who make the actual SAT, so you know they’ll be giving you an accurate idea of what SAT problems are like.
 We recommend, at the very least, taking the two SAT Math parts timed and in one sitting so you can get used to the length of the Math section and its time pressure.
 You should also aim to take a few full-length SATs timed and in one sitting so you can see how testing for several hours affects you.

-Many students also like to study using prep books as well.
+Despite this shift to a digital delivery, many students also like to study using prep books to get even more practice for the SAT.
 If you’re one of them, check out our article on the best books for SAT Math.
 These all have high-quality practice tests and questions that can also help you with your studying.

 #4: Learn From Your Mistakes

 It’s not enough to work your way through dozens, or even hundreds of practice problems.
 Afterward, you need to analyze each of the questions you answered.
-Every mistake you made on a test happens for a reason.
-If you don't understand exactly why you missed that question, you'll make that mistake over and over again.
+Every mistake you make on a test happens for a reason.
+If you don't understand exactly why you missed each question, you'll make the same mistakes over and over again.

 For each question, figure out how to solve the problem (see tip #5) and understand why you didn’t know how to solve it.
 If you notice a lot of the problems are in a certain area (such as geometry), then you know to spend more time specifically reviewing that subject.
 There’s no denying that these steps will take time, but they’re the absolute best way for you to get the most from practice tests and actually see improvements to your SAT Math score.